zooba/PTVS-wiki/Cookiecutter.md

 ## Using Cookiecutter extension

-To open the Cookiecutter window, go to View -> Other Windows -> Cookiecutter.
+To open the Cookiecutter window, go to View -> Cookiecutter Explorer.

 ### Discover templates